dart-archive/www.dartlang.org/src/site/articles/style-guide/index.markdown

 {% endpretty_code %}

-#### DON'T use `double` as a type annotation.
+#### AVOID using `double` as a type annotation.

-Annotating that a parameter is type `double` means not only that it *may* be a floating-point value, but that it *must*.
+Annotating a parameter or variable as type `double` means not only that it *can* accept a floating-point value, but that it *must*.
 It's a type error to pass an `int` to it.
-There should never be cases where code can handle floating-point values but not integers.
-The type annotation you want is `num`, which allows *both* integer and floating-point values.
+Almost all code that can handle floating-point numbers works correctly with integers, so the type you usually want is `num`.

-The `double` type exists in Dart only because of the desire to report static type warnings in places like this:

-{% pretty_code dart 0 bad %}
-int three = 3.14159; // Not an int.
-{% endpretty_code %}

-If floating-point literals had static type `num`, that would not be a static warning due to bidirectional assignment compatibility.
+An exception: if you know for certain that your code is performance critical (think of your favorite physics engine), it *might* make sense to restrict types to `double` because Dart's arbitrary-precision integers can be slower than floating-point numbers.

+But don't rush into doing this: the caller usually knows more about their performance needs than the callee, and prematurely annotating something as `double` prevents callers from using your code with integers.

 #### DON'T type annotate initializing formals.